gilcel/seiscomp3/README.md

 ```

-Install Boost v1.60, since seiscomp3 is incompatible with Boost versions > 1.70
+Install Boost v1.60, since seiscomp3 is incompatible with Boost versions > 1.60
 ```
 brew install boost@1.60
 ```

-### Install qt4 for the GUI with Homebrew
+### Install Qt5 for the GUI

+Note: macOS 10.13 and later is required for Qt5.
+`brew install qt`

+If you need Qt4 for any reason (macOS < 10.13 ):
-Qt 4.x is no longer officialy supported by Homebrew - by default Qt version 5 is installed.
+Qt4 is no longer officialy supported by Homebrew
 [See homebrew-qt4 page] (https://github.com/cartr/homebrew-qt4)
 `brew install qt@4`

 If this doesn't work then try with command: